Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Who is Bill Gross?

-In this episode of the Tony Robbins podcast, you’ll hear from Bill Gross – an entrepreneur who has started and exited from seven companies valued at more than $1 BILLION each.
-He is truly one of the greatest entrepreneurs of all time.
+Bill Gross is an entrepreneur who has started and exited from seven companies valued at more than $1 BILLION each.
+He is truly one of the greatest entrepreneurs of all time – yet he came from humble beginnings.

+This pattern of success isn’t luck.
 Bill looks for opportunities that are BIG and broken and then brainstorms technology solutions to fix them.
-Twenty-three years ago, he started Idealab – a company that Tony Robbins is involved with today.
+Twenty-five years ago, he started Idealab – a company that Tony Robbins is involved with today.

 Bill creates a new company idea every single day – and what’s even better is that he’s making an incredible impact on the world.